 Apostolic succession incorporates every issue pertaining to legitimate Holy Orders.
 Order, which must remain either a trivial or counterfeited component within Protestantism, is essential for Christians to enjoy communion with other Christians throughout the world and time.
 Apostolic succession is the rock that propels the Church, that protects her, and is the signature of authentic Christian teachings—any other system is, by definition, not apostolic, and therefore, not orthodox Christianity.

 Apostolicity mandates hierarchy.
-Chronologically appropriate, the New Testament reveals that the early Church was indeed hierarchical (the hierarchy pre-dates the New Testament autographs).
+Chronologically appropriate, the New Testament reveals how the early Church was indeed hierarchical (the hierarchy pre-dates the New Testament autographs).
 Every ecclesial office in the New Testament was given and not grabbed.
 The Bible fails to present any Protestant-styled (bottom-up, nominated or elected) ordination or calling to leadership, and fails to offer any clue that the Apostles believed in any Protestant-styled ordination.
 In every case, pastoral offices with any detailed description always portray the Catholic model.
 The New Testament’s Pastoral Letters reveal the Apostles’ intention to preserve the apostolic mission through the appointment of successors.
-St. Paul clearly did not believe that the installment of Judas’s successor should remain unique, for he too groomed a successor: St. Timothy (cf. 2 Timothy 1:6, 13-14, 2:1-2, 4:1-6).
+St. Paul clearly did not believe the installment of Judas’s successor should remain unique, for he too groomed a successor: St. Timothy (cf. 2 Timothy 1:6, 13-14, 2:1-2, 4:1-6).
 Authority to appoint elders / priests was given from the top down (cf. Titus 1:5).
 Ensuring proper apostolic doctrine was the responsibility of properly chosen clergy (cf. 1 Timothy 3:1-13, 5:22), and those men were properly ordained by the laying on of hands (cf. 1 Timothy 4:14).
 Absent from the Pastoral Letters, or any other New Testament source, is any allusion towards Protestant-styled clergy or any indication that succession should cease after St. Matthi’as’ (or St. Timothy’s) installment.
 Why has your group broken the pattern?

 It seems the more modern, and thus more unorthodox, Protestantism becomes, the greater its inclination to disregard history.
 As a group, the Protestant Church of Christ normally has little interest in reading Church history, much less recognizing the names of those who were closest to the Apostles.
 As a result, Catholics, as a group (especially its intelligentsia), simply know more.
 Catholicism has not imposed limits on itself by constructing defensive frameworks of study.
 It is reasonable to be interested in understanding what the early Church fathers believed because they were the closest sources to the Apostles.
 As St. Irenaeus of Lyons (A.D.
 140-202) worded it, the “echo of the apostles’ preaching was still audible.”4

-Other early fathers, undoubtedly, were not confused about the subject of apostolic succession and the authority that it embodied.
+Other early fathers, undoubtedly, were not confused about the subject of apostolic succession and the authority it embodied.
 They, the closest sources to the Apostles, could only conceive of a Church that encased the fullness of the Catholic paradigm.
 The writings that illustrate the thoroughly Catholic minds of our early Church fathers would only make an impact on Christians whose minds are influenced by history.
 Such teachable Christians come to recognize names such as Clement of Rome (died A.D.
 97), St. Ignatius of Antioch who coined the term “Catholic Church” (A.D.
 35-110), [early] Tertullian (A.D.
 160-225), Clement of Alexandria (A.D.
 150-215), St. Cyprian (A.D.
 205-258),5 and even recognize the oldest extra-biblical Christian writing that might have been ordered by the Apostles themselves: The Didache.

 Historical facts are often unnoticed or avoided by the Protestant Church of Christ’s theological fortresses; after all, such writings are not in the realm of “the Bible only”.
 Never mind their proximity to the early Church, their contribution of terminology that adds flesh to the Bible’s vocabulary or context to the Church’s interpretation of the Bible—hence the difficulty of discussing Christianity with your members who demand a biblical book, chapter, and verse for every historical and / or Catholic assertion, as if a single verse could fully illuminate an infinite concept; and who believe their infallible interpretation of the “Bible-only” renders two thousand years of witness and study superfluous.

 Catholicism claims its connections to the early Church are real.
 One of your group’s criticisms of the Catholic Church is that it regards the theologies of the early Church fathers too heavily.
 Because Catholicism is connected to the early Church, the writings of the early Christians are not stigmatized.
 The stigmatization of the early Church fathers by Protestants suggests a non-verbal confirmation of the lack of unity between the early Church and the latter-day groups.
 Simultaneously, Protestantism recognizes that a disjunction between the early Church and Protestantism suggests that the two institutions and belief structures are, obviously, different.
-Therefore, Protestantism cannot out-of-hand reject the existence of the early Church fathers and maintain its advertised self-identity as the first Church, but can develop campaigns designed to reduce the attention modern Christians give to the early Church.
+Therefore, Protestantism cannot out-of-hand reject the existence of the early Church fathers and maintain its advertised self-identity as the Lord’s Church, but can develop campaigns designed to reduce the attention modern Christians give to the early Church.
 So, as an indication of your group’s standing, ask yourself if you are at all familiar with any of the names that I presented over the last couple of pages.

 While Protestantism, by necessity, diminishes the pearls of insight provided by the early Church fathers, Catholicism is in communion with those early Christians.
 Catholicism recognizes the continuity of Christ’s teachings, the Apostles’ teachings, and the successors’ teachings; and the paper trail is a treasure trove for Christians who are not satisfied with unexamined assertions your ministers often preach: “The early Church believed [insert any preferred belief], therefore, we believe it too.”